 A survey of 2016 Melbourne Law School Juris Doctor (JD) graduates shows strong employment results with 95 per cent of those surveyed in employment.
 Of those employed, 70 per cent are working as legal graduates (trainees with law firms, solicitors, or judges’ associates) and many others are working in other legal or generalist graduate roles.

 The survey, taken 18 months after completion of the Melbourne JD, reveals that more than 120 employers from the legal and non-legal sectors employed our graduates.
 These employers include international and national law firms, courts, community legal centres, government departments, statutory bodies and firms in the private sector, demonstrating the diverse range of careers our graduates go into.

 The survey had a response rate of 79 per cent.
 This means the data is robust and gives a realistic picture of employment outcomes.
 The employers are listed in the following pages.
 The class of 2016 survey results are consistent with the strong results for the class of 2015, which had an employment rate of 96 percent 18 months after graduation.

 The full survey report provides a list of the number and variety of MLS graduate employers, serving as a useful reminder about the range of potential employers and sectors in which a law degree is considered valuable.

 Employment Outcomes: 2016 JD graduates, 18 months after graduating

 What does it mean for me?

-The fact that we have certain outcomes in a given year does not guarantee that those results will be consistent over time – the position for law graduates may get better or worse depending on the economy and other factors.
+The fact that we have certain outcomes in a given year does not guarantee that those results will be consistent over time; the employability for law graduates may fluctuate depending on the economy and other factors.